pingcap/blog/tidb-in-mobike.md

 - Handle high concurrency during peak hours and when special promotional campaigns are running;
 - No service interruption even as our core business grows and evolves.

-Based on our internal test results, TiDB is well-suited to support Mobike Store’s infrastructural needs.
+Based on our internal test results, TiDB is well-suited to support Mobike Store's infrastructural needs.
 When the data volume in a table exceeds 50 million rows, TiDB shows considerable superiority over MySQL.
-TiDB’s native horizontal scalability enables us to increase our capacity elastically.
+TiDB's native horizontal scalability enables us to increase our capacity elastically.
 It also supports online DDL, which facilitates the constant iterations of services like Mobike Store well--even though as the application changes, there is no need to halt the service.

 Since we deployed TiDB, the data size for OLTP in Mobike Store has reached tens of billions of rows and operation has been smooth, with timely and professional support from the PingCAP team.

 <div class="trackable-btns">
-    <a href="/download" onclick="trackViews('Blitzscaling the Largest Dockless Bikesharing Platform with TiDB’s Help', 'download-tidb-btn-middle')"><button>Download TiDB</button></a>
+    <a href="/download" onclick="trackViews('Blitzscaling the Largest Dockless Bikesharing Platform with TiDB's Help', 'download-tidb-btn-middle')"><button>Download TiDB</button></a>
-    <a href="https://share.hsforms.com/1e2W03wLJQQKPd1d9rCbj_Q2npzm" onclick="trackViews('Blitzscaling the Largest Dockless Bikesharing Platform with TiDB’s Help', 'subscribe-blog-btn-middle')"><button>Subscribe to Blog</button></a>
+    <a href="https://share.hsforms.com/1e2W03wLJQQKPd1d9rCbj_Q2npzm" onclick="trackViews('Blitzscaling the Largest Dockless Bikesharing Platform with TiDB's Help', 'subscribe-blog-btn-middle')"><button>Subscribe to Blog</button></a>
 </div>

 ### **Case 4: The Log Collection Database**

 To enable instant insights for real-time decision-making, Mobike keeps and analyzes logs from all kinds of data sources, such as parking histories and notifications when bikes are successfully unlocked.
-Because of this large log data volume, we care a lot about a database’s scalability, as well as cross-database analysis capacity.
+Because of this large log data volume, we care a lot about a database's scalability, as well as cross-database analysis capacity.

 Before TiDB, we had the following problems: